 Don’t respond to ‘stick’ given to you from the other team.
 Use your energy and concentration to get a good result for your team.

+If an incident that you consider serious – for example verbal abuse based on race – occurs during a game, inform your manager immediately.
+This makes incidents far easier to deal with than if they are disclosed after a game has ended.

 Not matter what happened during the game always shake hands with your opponents at the end of the game.